eniware-org/Cloud-Foundry-Installation/sphinx/source/OpenStack.rst

 3. Install OpenStack
 ======================

-Now that we’ve installed and configured MAAS and successfully deployed a Juju controller, it’s time to do some real work; use Juju to deploy `OpenStack <https://www.openstack.org>`_, the leading open cloud platform.
+Prerequisites of an `OpenStack <https://www.openstack.org>`_  open cloud platform deployment are as follows:

+1. :ref:`Installed and configured MAAS <install-maas>`.
+2. :ref:`Successfully deployed Juju controller <install-juju>`.

-We have two options when installing OpenStack:
+In general, there are two options for installing OpenStack:

-1. Install and configure each OpenStack component separately.
-Adding Ceph, Compute, Swift, RabbitMQ, Keystone and Neutron in this way allows you to see exactly what Juju and MAAS are doing, and consequently, gives you a better understanding of the underlying OpenStack deployment.
+1. Separate installation and configuration of individual OpenStack components and applications.
+This allows you control capabilities and a better understanding of the OpenStack deployment processes - you can keep track of exactly what MAAS and JuJu are doing.
-2. Use a `bundle <https://docs.jujucharms.com/2.4/en/charms-bundles>`_ to deploy OpenStack with a single command.
+2. The second option is to use ready-made `bundle <https://docs.jujucharms.com/2.4/en/charms-bundles>`_.
 A bundle is an encapsulation of a working deployment, including all configuration, resources and references.
-It allows you to effortlessly recreate a deployment with a single command or share that deployment with other Juju users.
+That allows you to deploy OpenStack with a single command or share that deployment.

-If this is your first foray into MAAS, Juju and OpenStack territory, we’d recommend starting with the first option.
-This will give you a stronger foundation for maintaining and expanding the default deployment.
-Our instructions for this option continue below.
+..
+Important:: The installation of the OpenScan applications on the **EniWARE platform** is based on the second option - using а bundle (see section :ref:`3.2.
+Deploy OpenStack <openstack-deploy>`).

-Alternatively, jump to `Deploying OpenStack as a bundle <https://docs.openstack.org/project-deploy-guide/charm-deployment-guide/rocky/install-openstack-bundle.html>`_ to learn about deploying as a bundle.
+.. note:: You can find more information at `Deploying OpenStack as a bundle <https://docs.openstack.org/project-deploy-guide/charm-deployment-guide/rocky/install-openstack-bundle.html>`_ to learn about deploying as a bundle.

 .. _openstack-juju-controller: